Dipendra6377/Dipendra6377/README.md

 - 👋 Hi, I’m @Dipendra6377
-- 👀 I’m interested in full stack developement
+- 👀 I’m interested in java and pursuing software engineer
-- 🌱 I’m currently learning development(web and android)
+- 🌱 I’m currently learning blockchain and i really wish i learn it in future
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking for anyone profesional who can guide in my journey
 - 📫 How to reach me singhdipendra6377@gmail.com

 <!---